Connect to Visual Studio

 Confirm your workspace path, map your workspace, and get the source.

 Now you can check in source, queue builds, and manage work.

 Q & A

-Q:Why do I see a different sign-in page than when I sign in to Visual Studio?
+Q:Why is my sign-in page different than when I signed in to Visual Studio?

 Q:Why are some features not available with my account?

 - Creating charts for work items

 - Web test case management